YaelBenShalom/Turtlebot3-SLAM-from-scratch/README.md

 * ME-495, Winter 2021

+# Description
+This repository contains my implementation of feature-based EKF SLAM with unsupervised learning.
+I implemented all the packages from Scratch using ROS in C++.

 # Package List
 This repository consists of several ROS packages:
 - [**nuturtle_description**](https://github.com/YaelBenShalom/Sensing_Navigation_and_ML/tree/master/nuturtle_description) - A package that adapts the turtlebot3_burger, a differential drive robot, for our needs.